aiven/devportal/docs/products/kafka/concepts/auth-types.rst

 ----------------------------------------

 **Simple Authentication and Security Layer (SASL)** acts as a layer that allows alternative login methods for your service.
-For example, if you use Active Directory for authentication, SASL supports a Kerberos login method to provide access.

 We support SASL/PLAIN and SASL/SCRAM with **Aiven for Apache Kafka**.